 Positioning the choir members

 When it comes to choir formation, four spots tend to be favored by choir directors.
 The first is the bass section, usually located in the back of the choir.
-Singers in this section need to be able to sing their parts comfortably and project them well, making it a logical choice for some of the best singers in a choir.
+Singers in this section need to be able to sing their parts comfortably and project them well, making it a logical choice for some of the best singers in live choral music.

 The second spot choir conductor maye choose is the soprano section, which is the highest-pitched section.
 Singers in this section need to be able to sing their parts clearly and stay on pitch, so many of the best singers end up here.